mitodl/ol-django/src/mitol/posthog/README.md

 - `HOSTNAME` - The website's hostname.

-#### Posthog app settings
+#### OlPosthog app settings

-All settings for the `mitol-django-posthog` app are prefaced with 'POSTHOG'.
+All settings for the `mitol-django-olposthog` app are prefaced with 'POSTHOG'.

 - `POSTHOG_ENABLED` - `True` in order to enable Posthog feature flags in the application.  `False` to disable Posthog feature flags.
 - `POSTHOG_PROJECT_API_KEY` - Required if POSTHOG_ENABLED is True.
 Private API key to communicate with PostHog.